LiAndrw/LoLVoidGrubsImpact/README.md

 It was also necessary to include only the relevant columns: `'gameid'`, `'side'`,`'result'`, `'teamkills'`, `'teamdeaths'`, `'dragons'`, `'barons'`, `'void_grubs'`, `'towers'`, `'inhibitors'`, `'visionscore'`, and `'totalgold'`.
 All of these rows will be needed for future use and analysis.
 The dataset also includes a few games from 2023, and so it was necessary to remove those rows as those games weren't played during the 2024 season that void grubs were introduced in.

-It also turns out that the data set doesn't include `'void_grubs'` information for a few regions, due to the dataset obtaining the data for these regions by scraping certain websites that didn't incude the information regarding void grub secures.
-It was thus necessary to remove the rows where `'void_grubs'` has NaN value.

-The data set we end up with contains 16012 rows and 12 columns, 11 of which hold information regarding the overall performance of a team in a game, and 1 of which (`'gameid'`) containing information on what specific game the information was from.
+The data set we end up with contains 18798 rows and 12 columns, 11 of which hold information regarding the overall performance of a team in a game, and 1 of which (`'gameid'`) containing information on what specific game the information was from.
 Below is the head of the smaller_df dataframe:

 | gameid           | side  |   result |   teamkills |   teamdeaths |   dragons |   barons |   void_grubs |   towers | inhibitors   |   visionscore | totalgold   |
 |:-----------------|:------|---------:|------------:|-------------:|----------:|---------:|-------------:|---------:|:-------------|--------------:|:------------|